Relics associated with Buddha: Relics in India

 According to Xuanzang's observation, hundreds of thousands of devotees came daily to venerate the tooth relic in Kanyakubja.

 According to the Pali Dathavamsa (tooth chronicle) a disciple of Buddha named Khema took a tooth from Buddha's funeral pyre and gave it to Brahmadatta king of Kalinga (India).
 In Dantapura the tooth is taken by niganthas to King Gushava, then the Hindu emperor Pandu who attempts to destroy it in several different ways.
 Unable to destroy the tooth the king converts to Buddhism and venerates the tooth.

-One hundred years prior to the visit of Xuanzang the Ephthalite Huns destroyed a number of relics in Kashmir and Gandhara.
+One hundred years prior to the visit of Xuanzang the Ephthalite Huns destroyed a number of relics in Kashmira and Gandhara.
 To escape one of the purges, a monk fled to India and paid pilgrimage to many sacred sites.
 One day he encountered a herd of wild elephants.
 He attempted to hide in a tree but was taken by the elephants to one of their young who had a bamboo splinter in his foot.
 He treated the elephant's wound and it rewarded him with a golden casket containing a tooth of Buddha.
 On the way back he ferried across a river that threatened to sink them mid-way.
 The passengers determined it was Nagas wanting the Buddha relic and convinced the monk to throw the tooth in the river.
 He would spend the next three years learning the proper rituals to tame the Nagas; subduing their king and reclaiming the tooth.
+He later did this successfully.

+In 2025, the sacred Piprahwa relics of Lord Buddha, taken abroad during colonial rule after their discovery in 1898, were brought back to India.
+Prime Minister Narendra Modi called it a proud moment reflecting India's deep connection with Buddha and its commitment to cultural heritage.
+The government acted swiftly when the relics appeared in an international auction, reinforcing its resolve to preserve the sentiments of all communities in India.